candytale55/learn-ui-scenic-forests/docs/adr.md

     - **Animation Limits:** Transitioning the height of a `<details>` element from "closed" to "open" is technically difficult with pure CSS (it usually snaps).
 We accept this trade-off in favor of accessibility and simplicity, focusing on state-based styling (icons and colors) instead of complex height animations.

 ---

+## ADR 006: Client-side Form Interception and Feedback Modal
+**Date:** 2025-12-28
+**Status:** Accepted

+### Context
+The Reservations page requires a user-friendly way to confirm a booking without a real backend processing the POST request.

+### Decision
+We will intercept the form's `submit` event via JavaScript, prevent the default browser behavior, and trigger a modal window for user feedback.

+### Consequences
+- **Pros:**
+    - **UX:** Provides immediate, high-fidelity feedback via a modal without the "flicker" of a page reload.
+    - **Library Growth:** Develops a reusable Modal component for the UI library.
+- **Cons:**
+    - **JavaScript Dependency:** The success feedback is tied to the JavaScript layer.
+We accept this as a design choice to demonstrate client-side event handling and DOM manipulation in this portfolio project.